-Widely regarded as one of the most gay-friendly countries in the world, being the fourth country to legalise gay marriage and with thriving LGBT communities in Montreal, Ottawa, Toronto and Vancouver, it comes as no surprise that it has made some of the most exciting queer cinema in the world, and continues to contribute wonderful features and shorts to the BFI Flare: London LGBT Film Festival.
+Widely regarded as one of the most gay-friendly countries in the world, being the fourth country to legalise gay marriage and with thriving LGBT communities in Montreal, Ottawa, Toronto and Vancouver, it comes as no surprise that Canada has made some of the most exciting queer cinema in the world, and continues to contribute wonderful features and shorts to the BFI Flare: London LGBT Film Festival.

 “Est-ce que tu aimes les garçons?”
 Asked by the singer to her distant male lover in Claude Jutra’s classic À tout prendre (1963), a fresh and vital film with all the cocky swagger of the French new wave, this line is one of the first references to homosexuality in Canadian cinema and leads to a crisis of self in the male lead.
 Jutra himself was gay, and would go on to make one of the masterpieces of Canadian cinema, Mon oncle Antoine (1971).
 Directors became more daring in their representations of gay men in the 1970s.
 The drag queens in the misanthropic Once upon a Time in the East (1974) are a mean bunch who publicly humiliate one of their own, while one of the men in Montreal Main (1974) develops feelings for a 12-year-old boy.
 On a lighter note, in the much-loved Outrageous!
 (1977), Craig Russell tears the screen apart with his amazing drag recreations of stars such a Mae West and Ethel Merman.

 After the wave of New Queer Cinema in the early 1990s, still more confrontational characters appeared in Canadian queer cinema.
 John Greyson is a hero of Canadian cinema – Zero Patience (1993), his riotous AIDS musical extravaganza, very narrowly missed the list, as did his glorious gay tragedy Lilies (1996).
 It’s not L, G, B or T, but the female necrophile in Lynne Stopkewich fantastic Kissed (1996) gave audiences another tale of romantic love that went way beyond social norms.
-Cheap and cheerful lesbian comedies regularly appear in queer festivals, with the loveable Better than Chocolate (1999) still a favourite, while the witty Portrait of a Serial Monogamist (2015) proved a hit at last year’s Festival.
+Cheap and cheerful lesbian comedies regularly appear in queer festivals, with the loveable Better than Chocolate (1999) still a favourite, while the witty Portrait of a Serial Monogamist (2015) proved a hit at BFI Flare 2015.
 Canadian directors just can’t stay away from the Festival – Thom Fitzgerald, director of The Hanging Garden (1998) and Cloudburst (2003), has opened it a record-breaking three times.
 With Xavier Dolan getting more and more critical acclaim with each film, Canada continues to be at the forefront of brilliant queer cinema today.